Come a little closer as we uncover the city’s secrets in our guide to Singapore's quirky and fun facts.

+6. Our waterfalls are natural and man-made.
+Apparently, the first one was constructed in the former Jurong Bird Park in 1971 and stood tall at a height of 30 metres.
+Of course, there’s also the lush waterfall at the Cloud Forest in Gardens by the Bay and the world’s highest indoor one at Jewel Changi Airport.

+9. The Chijmes landmark of today, with its plethora of restaurants and bars, used to be a girls’ school.
+Established in 1854, the place formerly housed an orphanage for abandoned babies, nuns’ quarters and a chapel.

 11. Want to go treasure hunting for vintage finds and local knick-knacks?
 Sift through all kinds of cool stuff at Tong Mern Sern at Craig Road for an afternoon of secondhand shopping – it’s home to sweet old school gems.